zapabob/ROCm/docs/deploy/linux/os-native/upgrade.md

-# Upgrade (Linux)
+# Upgrade ROCm with Linux Distribution Commands

-This section explains how to upgrade the existing kernel-mode driver and ROCm packages to the latest version.
-The assumption is that you already have a version of the kernel-mode driver and the ROCm software stack is installed on the system.
+This section explains how to upgrade the existing AMDGPU driver and ROCm packages to the latest version using your OS's distributed package manager.

 ```{note}
 Package upgrade is applicable to single-version packages only.
 If the preference